-Fog, rain and high waves are increasingly dense and thus impairs "see-ability" increasingly as they get denser.
-For example, fog where you can see roughly a tenth of a nautical mile (200 yards) has no meaningful effect.
+Fog, rain and high waves are increasingly dense and thus more difficult to see as they get denser.
+For example, fog where you can see roughly one-tenth of a nautical mile (200 yards) has no meaningful effect on radar.
 If you can only see 20 yards, that is a real problem.
 A light to moderate amount of rain (1/2 inch per hour) is not going to cause any serious attenuation.
 A moderate to high amount of rain (1 1/2 inch per hour) is definitely going to close in the range, particularly for longer distance.

 Waves up to a foot, which isn't much, have no effect and in fact help spread the radar beam.
-Also, perversely, the wave action will interfere with the radar ability to detect an object nearby since the waves surround you as well as the target.
-In 5-foot seas, a small boat (5 RCS, above) becomes nearly invisible to radar when the range decreases to 1 nautical mile...
+Also, perversely, the wave action will interfere with the radar's ability to detect an object nearby since the waves surround you as well as the target.
+In five-foot seas, a small boat (6 RCS, above) becomes nearly invisible to radar when the range decreases to one nautical mile ...
 In short, once the wave height (trough to peak) reaches a boat's freeboard height, the vessel becomes very difficult to see - as range decreases!